 None of the reactors was ever used to power the aircraft.
 Test flights were carried out to investigate the effect of radiation on aircraft systems, nothing more.

 The XB-70 Valkyrie was originally conceived as a nuclear-powered bomber before North American Aviation put a jet engine in it.

 Cruising at Mach 3+, the Valkyrie was thought to be immune to interceptor aircraft, which were the only effective weapon against bombers at the time.

 But when the Soviets unveiled surface-to-air missiles in the late 1950s, it called the XB-70’s invulnerability into question.
 The advent of intercontinental ballistic missiles later that decade also made manned bomber aircraft less relevant.
 The Air Force eventually canceled the plane in 1961.

-Popular Mechanics reported in April 1957 that Lee A. Ohlinger, a radiation expert and the head of the computer center at Northrop Aircraft, proposed powering aircraft with interchangeable nuclear reactors.
+The plane Popular Mechanics reported on was designed by Lee A. Ohlinger, a radiation expert and the head of the computer center at Northrop.
+He suggested powering aircraft with interchangeable nuclear reactors.

 The crew would have piloted the aircraft from a detachable cockpit in the tail assembly that could fly away in case of emergency.
 The people on the ground from such an emergency would have been less fortunate, which may be why Ohlinger’s idea was never studied seriously.